Troubleshooting the GitLab MCP server

 • Tier: Premium, Ultimate

-When working with GitLab MCP server, you might encounter issues.
+When working with GitLab MCP server, you might encounter the following issues.

 Troubleshoot the GitLab MCP Server in Cursor